kefren68/351ELEC-Themes/README.md

 ### Thanks and Credits

+I would like to thanks:
-Many thanks to Chicuelo and Nick L for their great job.
+Chicuelo and Nick L for their great job
+Anthony Caccese and Szalik for their support
-Many thanks, really, to Fewtarius for his 351ELEC OS for RG351P.
+Many thanks, really, to Fewtarius and all contributors who made 351ELEC OS for RG351P.

 All original artwork belongs to the many artists who devoted their talents and time into making them.
 Most of them can be found in [DeviantArt](http://www.deviantart.com/).